Inis Meáin coastline on the Aran Islands, Ireland, nature, sea, beach

 Intro

-Created by the folk behind the legendary Inis Meáin Restaurant & Suites, an experiential concept evolves into Inis Meáin Island Stays, immersed in the natural ecological appeal of the Irish Aran Islands, just off the Galway Bay.
+Part of a 70-acre Burren-Landscape, Island Farm Estate, Inis Meáin Experience is an experiential concept that is immersed in the natural ecological appeal of the Irish Aran Islands, just off from the Irish mainland and the Galway Bay.

 A chance for freedom, independence and encompassing raw nature, Inis Meáin Island Stays is flawlessly set up for that curated yet isolated island experience.
 Set on a lichen-weathered limestone promontory demarcated by stone walling and facing the restless blue-grey North Atlantic Ocean, the Inis Meáin Island Stay is all about island life, elemental landscapes and connection to nature.